-I like working in hospital, misteries of the diseases to solve and all that adrenaline and focus when you try to save a patient from critical condition.
+I like working in hospital, mysteries of the diseases to solve and all that adrenaline and focus when you try to save a patient from critical condition.
 While I am really impressed how powerful those methods are when it comes to saving one’s live and how technically sophisticated and advanced the machines are, I also notice disadvantages of the Western Medicine.
-Lack of individual aproach, seeing the patient in a limited, materialistic way as a combination of different organs and systems, replacement of the intimate contact between a doctor and a patient by the machines to name a few.
+Lack of individual approach, seeing the patient in a limited, materialistic way as a combination of different organs and systems, replacement of the intimate contact between a doctor and a patient by the machines to name a few.

 Working in a hospital while training in General Medicine I felt unsatisfied and hungry to find out more about mysteries of human functioning but more than in only materialistic way.
-As I see it now, the drive for it came also from my spiritual practice, which I continue to these days and which allow me to experience that we are more than just a body and the same way we are not separeted from each other but connected on the deeper level.
+As I see it now, the drive for it came also from my spiritual practice, which I continue to these days and which allow me to experience that we are more than just a body and the same way we are not separated from each other but connected on the deeper level.

 My first contact with Chinese Medicine was in 2008 on the beautiful island near Gdansk in Poland.
 The lecture was given by dr Wandel, the student of prof Zbigniew Garnuszewski, who was the pioneer in introducing acupuncture in Poland in 70’s.
-I heard about energetic channels and how they integrade the whole of the body and connect it with the whole of universe.
+I heard about energetic channels and how they integrate the whole of the body and connect it with the whole of universe.
 I had one that moment called “aha”, when you deeply know that it is true.

-Amazed by Chinese Medicine and hungry to know more I signed myself to “Instytut Medycyny Chinskiej i Profilaktyki Zdrowia”, Chinese Medicine School in Krakow.
-My teacher, Matthias Hunecke, showed me completely another dimention of human body functioning, where everything is interconnected, organs support each other perfectly while performing their unique role in order to give the human the most of joy and harmony.
+Amazed by Chinese Medicine and hungry to know more I signed myself to Instytut Medycyny Chinskiej i Profilaktyki Zdrowia, Chinese Medicine School in Krakow.
+My teacher, Matthias Hunecke, showed me completely another dimension of human body functioning, where everything is interconnected, organs support each other perfectly while performing their unique role in order to give the human the most of joy and harmony.
 The most difficult for me was to change a perspective in perceiving the body from Western to Chinese (it’s an interesting topic by itself to write about) but the deep knowledge of my teacher and his acting abilities could break my western way of thinking.

-Chinese medicine in action
+Chinese Medicine in action